petrusjohannesmaas/roadmap.sh/ssh-remote-server-setup/README.md

 ---

-## ✅ Step 1: Update your package list
+Update your package list:

 ```bash
 sudo apt update
 ```

----

-## ✅ Step 2: Install Fail2Ban
+Install Fail2Ban:

 ```bash
 sudo apt install fail2ban -y
 ```

-This installs the Fail2Ban service and dependencies.
+**✅ This installs the Fail2Ban service and dependencies.**

----

-## ✅ Step 3: Copy the default config to a local config

 You should never modify the default `jail.conf`.
 Instead, create a local override: